Coronavirus (COVID-19)

 If you feel unwell, or have symptoms of a cold or flu, you should contact your doctor and ask about being tested for COVID-19.

-When you contact your doctor’s clinic, you should tell the staff about your symptoms and travel history.
+When you contact your doctor’s clinic, you should tell the staff about your symptoms.
 You should also let them know if you’ve had close contact with someone who has tested positive for COVID-19.

 There are two ways to test for COVID-19: